Onion Pi: Building a secure hotstop with Tor and Raspberry Pi

 $ systemctl enable tor

-Connect a device and check if the setup was made with sucess at check.torproject.org.
+Connect a device and check if the setup was successful at check.torproject.org.
 Visit DuckDuckGo and browse anonymously.

 Programming Atmega328p with Avrdude

-Arduino IDE it’s an awesome tool and helps a lot of beginners to give the first steps with embedded systems.
-When you start to have bigger projects you may want to change to another tool, my tool of choice for embedded systems is vim and with that comes using a makefile when I want to compile my projects.
+Arduino IDE it’s an awesome tool and helps a lot of beginners take the first steps with embedded systems.
+When you start to have bigger projects you may want to change to another tool, my tool of choice for embedded systems is Vim and with that comes using a makefile when I want to compile my projects.

-I’m doing this tutorial to explain others how to compile your arduino code without the IDE.
-This requires you to use a library called AVR Libc from Atmel, it is an C library for Atmel AVR 8-bit RISC microcontrollers.
+I’m doing this tutorial to explain to others how to compile your Arduino code without the IDE.
+This requires you to use a library called AVR Libc from Atmel, which is a C library for Atmel AVR 8-bit RISC microcontrollers.
 The full documentation can be found here.

-Before starting the tutorial we need a set of tools that already come with the arduino IDE.
-The two major tools are a compiler and a software to upload our binary to the microcontroller.
+Before starting the tutorial we need a set of tools that already come with the Arduino IDE.
+The two major tools are a compiler and software to upload our binary to the microcontroller.

-Installing the tools needed in macos is fairly easy using homebrew.
-We just need to run the following command:
+Installing the tools needed in Macos is fairly easy using homebrew.
+We need to run the following command:

 brew install avrdude avr-gcc avr-objcopy

-Our code example is the led blink and it’s like the hello world of embedded systems.
-Consists on a led that blinks at a given frequency.
-The difference from the implementation that you may be used to is the fact that will be used the AVR Libc.
+Our code example is the LED blink and it’s like the hello world of embedded systems.
+Consists of an LED that blinks at a given frequency.
+The difference from the implementation that you may be used to is the fact that will be using the AVR Libc.

 As I said before my tool of choice is make.
 This is a build tool that will execute the compilation and conversion to our binary that late will be uploaded to the microcontroller.